JupiterOne/graph-azure/docs/jupiterone.md

   **Secret ID** as the **Client ID**.
 - **Verify that you've enabled the proper API permissions:** Make sure the required API permissions (described above) are enabled for the application.
-- **Verify that the API permissions have been grated as "Application" and not "Delegated":** The integration requires API Permissions of type **Application**.
+- **Verify that the API permissions have been granted as "Application" and not "Delegated":** The integration requires API Permissions of type **Application**.
 Permissions of type **Delegated** will cause issues in your integration.